 Location-wise, The Red House is located right in the middle of an activity hub that nonetheless has an easy-going, laid-back vibe.
 Residents can enjoy a wide variety of dining, shopping and entertainment options at their doorstep.
 Residents can get to the city centre within 10 minutes via the ECP, and the nearby Marine Parade MRT station is scheduled to open by 2023, giving direct access to the CBD.

 Condo #5: Tan Chin Tuan Mansion

 Nearest MRT station: Somerset (North-South Line)

 About the condo: This modern condominium incorporates a grand Victorian mansion originally built in 1926.
-Gazetted for conservation in 2003, the mansion was originally built for the late philantrophist Tan Kah Kee and later sold to the late Tan Sri Tan Chin Tuan, a prominent banker and also a philantrophist.
+Gazetted for conservation in 2003, the mansion was originally built for the late philanthropist Tan Kah Kee and later sold to the late Tan Sri Tan Chin Tuan, a prominent banker and also a philanthropist.

 Today, the mansion serves as the clubhouse and lobby of the ultra-modern condo that connected to it.
 The mansion meanwhile, is superbly restored, retaining its distinctive bell-shaped tower and outstanding architectural and design details such as its teak doors and panelling, as well as Art Noveau inspired terrazzo floor tiles.
 The ceiling of the room above the porch features beautifully crafted plaster cornice work.